ergo/polymer-ui-router/README.md

 **Demo page: https://www.webcomponents.org/element/ergo/polymer-ui-router**

-UI-Router is one of most popular routing solutions, with ports for angular 1.x, 2.x+ and react - now also available for Polymer.
+UI-Router is one of most popular routing solutions, with ports for angular 1.x, 2.x+ and react - now also available for Web Components.

 UI-Router provides state based routing.
 Each feature of an application is defined as a state.
 One state is active at any time, and UI-Router manages the transitions between the states.